Read This First

 Prompt 2: It would seem that the category of the immaterial is existentially and causally dependent on or emergent of the material realm.
 Right?

-The section turns on Existential Dependency, Causal Dependency, and Emergence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Existential Dependency, Causal Dependency, and Emergence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Existential Dependency distinct from Causal Dependency.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Existential Dependency distinct from Causal Dependency.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual.
+Treat Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 These are produced by the brain, a physical organ.